Saltwater Aquarium Basics for Beginners

 Essential Saltwater Equipment (Beyond Freshwater Basics)

-- RO/DI Water – Tap water minerals are deadly in saltwater.
+- RO/DI Water – Tap water minerals (phosphate, silicate, copper) are deadly in saltwater and fuel algae outbreaks.

 Critical Water Parameters (Must Stay Stable)